 While this type of national park had been proposed previously, the United States established the first "public park or pleasuring-ground for the benefit and enjoyment of the people", Yellowstone National Park, in 1872.
-Although Yellowstone was not officially termed a "national park" in its establishing law, it was always termed such in practice[3] and is widely held to be the first and oldest national park in the world.
-However, established by the Mongolian government in 1778, the area surrounding Bogd Khan Uul Mountain located south of the country's capital, Ulaanbaatar, is probably the oldest national park" in its creation legislation was the US's Mackinac Island, in 1875.
-Australia's Royal National Park, established in 1879, was the world's third official national park.
-In 1895 ownership of Mackinac Island was transferred to the State of Michigan as a state park and national park is by some considerations the second oldest national park now in existence.
+Although Yellowstone was not officially termed a "national park" in its establishing law, it was always termed such in practice^[3] and is widely held to be the first and oldest national park in the world.
+However, established by the Mongolian government in 1778, the area surrounding Bogd Khan Uul Mountain located south of the country's capital, Ulaanbaatar, is probably the oldest national park, predating Yellowstone by nearly a century.
+The first area to use "national park" in its creation legislation was the US's Mackinac Island, in 1875.
+Australia's Royal a) Environmental Education and Awareness:

+National Park, established in 1879, was the world's third official national park.
+In 1895 ownership of Mackinac Island was transferred to the State of Michigan as a state park and national park status was consequently lost.
+As a result, Australia's Royal National Park is by some considerations the second oldest national park now in existence.